jotonedev/blog/terms.md

 2. **User Responsibility:** You are responsible for the accuracy and legality of the information you submit to `jotone.it`.
 You agree not to impersonate any person or entity or provide false information about yourself.

-## Privacy

-1. **Data Collection:** Please refer to our [Privacy Policy](/privacy) for information on how we collect, use, and safeguard your personal information.

-## Third-Party Links

-1. **External Links:** `jotone.it` may contain links to third-party websites.
-We do not endorse or control the content of these websites and are not responsible for their content or practices.
-Your use of third-party websites is at your own risk.

 ## Limitation of Liability

 1. **No Warranty:** `jotone.it` is provided "as is" without any warranties, expressed or implied.
 We do not warrant the accuracy, completeness, or reliability of the content on this website.

-2. **Limitation of Liability:** In no event shall [Your Name] be liable for any damages, including without limitation, direct, indirect, incidental, special, consequential, or punitive damages arising out of your use or inability to use `jotone.it`.
+2. **Limitation of Liability:** In no event shall John Toniutti be liable for any damages, including without limitation, direct, indirect, incidental, special, consequential, or punitive damages arising out of your use or inability to use `jotone.it`.

 ## Changes to Terms